Skip to content

 2. Try the optimizer — it may restructure your prompt more effectively

-3. Switch models — different models have different strengths and interpret prompts differently
+3. Switch models — different models interpret prompts differently

-4. Adjust parameters — sometimes changing duration, resolution, or aspect ratio produces better results than changing the prompt
+4. Adjust parameters — sometimes changing duration, resolution, or aspect ratio helps more than changing the prompt